Gaara: In Naruto

 Gaara first appears in the series when he is sent to Konohagakure, an allied ninja village, to take part in the Chunin Exams alongside his older siblings Kankuro and Temari.
 In truth, he is sent in order to infiltrate Konohagakure in preparation for an invasion by Sunagakure and its ally, Otogakure.
 There, he and Kankuro and Temari easily pass both the first and second phases.
 In the third phase, Gaara is set to fight against Rock Lee.
 Lee is able to pass Gaara's defenses, who, enraged, breaks Lee's arm and leg, claiming victory.
 Sasuke Uchiha gives Gaara the first injury he has ever received, causing Gaara to suffer a mental breakdown and nearly manifest his Tailed-Beast powers.
 This begins the invasion, with his older siblings carrying him off.
 Both Sasuke and Naruto Uzumaki confront him, with the latter defeating him.
 Later, Sunagakure sends Gaara to help prevent Sasuke from defecting to Otogakure, which had become an enemy of Sunagakure once it was revealed that Orochimaru had murdered Rasa prior to the attack.
-While helps Lee fight Orochimaru's servant Kimimaro, Gaara is unable to prevent Sasuke from leaving Konoha.
+While he helps Lee fight Orochimaru's servant Kimimaro, Gaara is unable to prevent Sasuke from leaving Konoha.
 He makes amends with the many characters he had alienated, apologizing to those he hurt and improving his relationship with his family.
 At the same time, Gaara's fundamental characteristic becomes the desire to protect as many people as he can, as in doing so he believes, like Naruto, he will be able to find true strength.
 This culminates in his replacing his father as the Fifth Kazekage during Part II of the series.